Car Is Making Noise When Turning | Finally Fixed!

 Is This Something I Can Fix Myself?

-There are some cases where the noise is not indicative of a major issue.
+In some cases, the noise is not indicative of a major issue.
 If you are hearing a grinding noise, for example, it could be that your brake pads need to be replaced.
 This is something that you can fix yourself if you are comfortable with working on your car.

 However, if the noise is coming from the engine or transmission, it is best to take your car to a mechanic so they can properly diagnose and repair the problem.